PyratLabs/ansible-role-k3s/README.md

-By default only one host will be defined as a control node by Ansible, If you do not set a host as a control node, this role will automatically delegate the first play host as a control node (master).
-This is not suitable for use in a Production workload.
+By default only one host will be defined as a control node by Ansible, If you do not set a host as a control node, this role will automatically delegate the first play host as a control node.
+This is not suitable for use within a Production workload.

 If multiple hosts have `k3s_control_node` set to true, you must also set